NEXT is launching our Spring education series on how we can impact climate change and equity by addressing local issues.

 Friday, May 17, 2019 from 6 pm – 8 pm

 Diverse and affordable housing is an important part of a sustainable community.
-Join us in Carolina Square’s new CURRENT Studio (123 W. Franklin Street) to learn about the wide range of options we have for creating affordable housing, from low-income tax credits to tiny home initiatives, and which currently exist in Carrboro and Chapel Hill.
+Join NEXT Chapel Hill-Carrboro in Carolina Square’s new CURRENT Studio to learn about the wide range of options we have for creating affordable housing, from low-income tax credits to tiny home initiatives, and which currently exist in Carrboro and Chapel Hill.
 Participants will engage in an interactive simulation to better understand which types of affordable housing options fit the needs of various community members.
+Refreshments will be served.
+Make plans to join us!

 Designing for Vibrant Communities